-In comparison with privately owned and managed, as well as state-controlled resources, CPRs play a crucial role in: (1) Reducing rural poverty and inequality, (2) Maintaining local-level biodiversity and micro-level environmental stability, (3) Enhancing agricultural productivity and diversity, and, (iv) Promoting collective sharing and group action.
-These issues constitute key areas of concern for the World Bank Group.
+In comparison with privately owned and managed – as well as state-controlled – resources, CPRs play a crucial role in: (1) reducing rural poverty and inequality, (2) maintaining local-level biodiversity and micro-level environmental stability, (3) enhancing agricultural productivity and diversity, and (4) promoting collective sharing and group action.
+These issues constituted key areas of concern for the World Bank.

-The focus of the World Bank Group's work has, so far, largely been restricted to resource management issues where tenure is fairly clear, and to specific natural resources.
-Thus a large amount of work has been done on, for example, land tenure and administration in countries in Africa, Asia and Latin America.
-There has so far been less focus on examining other, more complex and/or traditional, forms of tenure and management, as well as other natural resources, including aquatic areas, forests and rangelands.
-This focus on one, and neglect of other natural resources, and, by implication, the people dependent upon them, has sometimes had damaging effects on CPRs and those depending upon them.
+The focus of the World Bank's work had, until the establishment of CPRNet, largely been restricted to resource management issues where tenure was fairly clear, and to specific natural resources.
+Thus a large amount of work had been done on, for example, land tenure and administration in countries in Africa, Asia, and Latin America.
+There had been less focus on examining other, more complex and/or traditional, forms of tenure and management, as well as other natural resources, including aquatic areas, forests, and rangelands.
+This focus on one natural resource, and neglect of other resources, had sometimes resulted in damaging effects on several CPRs and those depending upon them.

-- Increase the understanding of the dynamic interplay between various types of property rights' regimes on the local level, and the importance of this for a correct targeting of World Bank Group investment operations.
+- Increase the understanding of the dynamic interplay between various types of property rights' regimes at the local level, and the importance of this for a correct targeting of World Bank investment operations.

-- Create partnerships between World Bank Group staff and outside practitioners, whether individuals or organizations, through establishing and maintaining effective channels of communication (including, e.g., email, Newsletter and website), as communication with local practitioners is fundamental to the World Bank Group's work.
+- Create partnerships between World Bank staff and outside practitioners, whether individuals or organizations, through establishing and maintaining effective channels of communication (including, e.g., email, newsletters, and websites), as communication with local practitioners is fundamental to the World Bank's work.

-- Define the salient characteristics of and conditions for viability of institutions for natural resources management.
+- Define the salient characteristics of and conditions for viability of institutions for natural resource management.